 Prospects for deep-sea fish species are enormous.
-Depths of 1200-2000 meters are completely unexplored and in practice we have seen huge reserves of this specie.
+Depths of 1200-2500 meters are completely unexplored and in practice we have seen huge reserves of this specimen.
 Another important factor to consider is that the ecological environment at such depth is especially clean.

 Grenadier’s biological quality and quantity of amino acids is significantly superior to any other type of fish.